CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Speed-Limit-Icon-Themes.md

+# Speed Limit Icon Themes

 > Verified: December 2021 - TM:PE 11.6.1 TEST

 ## Overview

-This guide explains how to create new country-specific themes for icons shown in TM:PE [Speed Limits](Speed-Limits.md) tool and persistent [overlays](Overlays.md).
+This guide explains how to create new country-specific themes for icons shown in TM:PE [](Speed-Limits.md) tool and persistent [overlays](Overlays.md).

 ## Icons